vini-muchulski/vini-muchulski/README.md

 - 🌱 I’m currently learning Python and C++
 - 💞️ I’m looking to collaborate on new projects
 - 📫 Instagram: @vini_muchulski - Discord: vinni_spx
-- 🎯 Hobbies: books,  games,  gym and Brazilian Jiu Jitsu
+- 🎯 Hobbies: books, games and gym.

 <!---
 vini-muchulski/vini-muchulski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.